StarRealMan/StarNet/README.md

 ## REMEMBER!
 Do not try use point num more than 4096 or batch size more than 32 to train sceneseg
 if your GPU memory is less than 12 GB
+Loading data of 5 Areas may take memory around 18 GB,
+if you lack memory, you can subsample before training by using --subscale

 ## Requirement
 * Pytorch:<https://pytorch.org/>